Thursday, 5 January 2017

 Diagnosis

-• X-Rays: To check for arthritis.
+• X-Rays: To check for structural bone alignment and signs of arthritis.

 Treatment